Geophysical Applications in Near Surface (GAINS)

 Luncheon & GAINS SME Panel at SAGEEP 2026

-Wednesday SAGEEP 2026 Luncheon in Pittsburgh, PA
+Wednesday SAGEEP 2026 Luncheon at SAGEEP 2026 in Pittsburgh, PA

 EEGS Education Committee:

-Sarah Morton Rupert, Ph.D., Bureau of Reclamation
+Sarah L. Ranney, Ph.D., Bureau of Reclamation

 Sarah is an engineering geophysicist with the Bureau of Reclamation in Denver, CO.
 She is known for her love of near-surface seismic methods with a keen interest in subsidence and other natural hazards.
 She is a New England native with multiple degrees in both Geology/Geophysics and Geotechnical Engineering.
 Her career started in 2010 with positions at several state geological surveys and other federal-government agencies.
 She is passionate about mentorship and developing accessible forms of education for aspiring geophysicists.